Hamoa Beach – Hana, Maui

 This is one of those beaches you dream of.
 The sand runs into the ocean making swimming easier and the ocean more turquoise.

-With very little development nearby, lack of run off keeps the water clear and clean.
+With very little development nearby, the lack of runoff keeps the water clear and clean.

 Fun Body Surfing